rebelsky/sams-assorted-musings-reflections/doug-cutchins-essay.md

 What do I mean by that?
 For the first issue, as far as I know, none of those three peers come close to our support for low-SES [2] students.
-And, as I've heard from visiting college counselors, Grinnell really is more diverse than it's peers.
+And, as I've heard from visiting college counselors, Grinnell really is more diverse than its peers.

 For the second, the difference in student roles is exemplified by a simple comparison: Both Mac and Grinnell have startup weekends.
 At Mac,